hypermtg/hextended.com/_pages/index.md

 Graveyard order matters, a lot.

-Other modern day rules, such as the Vancouver mulligan (the Scry mulligan), are in effect.
+Other modern day rules, such as the London mulligan (the 7-7-7 mulligan), are in effect.

 <hr/>